-- 3.2.41 The ground flora within this community was more species-rich than the W4 woodland with neutral grassland species and ground flora with some typical woodland characteristics.
+3.2.50 The ground flora within this community was more species-rich than the W4 woodland with neutral grassland species and ground flora with some typical woodland characteristics.
 This is typically a community of wet mineral soils on the margins of standing or slow-moving water and in moist hollows.
 It often occurs as a narrow fringe or as scattered fragments around ponds and lakes as in this case.
 The canopy is dominated by older, slightly moribund trees covered in fruticose lichens of the genera Ramalina and Usnea.
 The ground layer comprised a range of grasses, rough meadow-grass, cock's-foot, tufted hair-grass and common bent were frequent with wavy hair-grass and purple moor-grass becoming increasingly dominant on the edges and outwith the willow carr area.
 The herb layer comprised frequent meadow and creeping buttercup, common knapweed, ribwort plantain, common mouse-ear and red clover Trifolium pratense.
 Wood anemone Anemone nemorosa was rare.
 The moss layer contained the woodland mosses glittering wood-moss Hylocomium splendens and common tamarisk-moss Thuidium tamariscinum.
 Springy turf-moss an acid grassland indicator, was also present.
-W1 vegetation was assessed as of moderate condition. - 3.2.42 W1 vegetation (Averis, et al., 2004) is considered to be potentially highly groundwater dependent.
-Therefore, as a precaution, stands of this vegetation are considered to be potential GWDTE (see Figure 7.7.2 within Volume 2 of the EIA Report).
+W1 vegetation was assessed as of moderate condition.

+3.2.51 W1 vegetation (Averis, et al., 2004) is considered to be potentially highly groundwater dependent.
+Therefore, as a precaution, stands of this vegetation are considered to be potential GWDTE (see Volume 2: Figure V1-7.7.2).